-Once you have installed the IDT, connect the USB cable to your PC, then to the 10 pin connector on your logger.
+Once you have installed the IDT, connect the USB IR Reader to your PC.

-The first time you connect your USB cable to a new USB port, Windows will configure the driver, wait until this process is completed before proceeding.
+The first time you connect your IR Reader to a new USB port, Windows will configure the driver, wait until this process is completed before proceeding.